Zacbaron/Docs/pages/mydoc/mydoc_member_contributions.md

 ### Member Contributions Summary

-MEMBER CRM displays a comprehensive list of a members contributions.
+Worker CRM displays a comprehensive list of a members contributions.
 Back office operators are able to view and alter the format in which the information is displayed.
 Views of contributions include by year, period, and employer.

 {% include image.html file="backoffice/membercontributions.png" alt="Member Contributions" caption="Member Contributions" %}